Connecting to the remote HPC system Torch

 [NetID@log-1 ~]$

-By looking at the information after Hostname: and in the prompt you'll notice that the machine you're currently logged into is not Greene.
+By looking at the information after Hostname: and in the prompt you'll notice that the machine you're currently logged into is not Torch.
 This is expected.
-You've just logged into a login node that is connected to Greene.
-It is from the login nodes that you will submit jobs to Greene.
+You've just logged into a login node that is connected to Torch.
+It is from the login nodes that you will submit jobs to Torch.

 If you logged in using PuTTY this will not apply because it does not offer a local terminal.